 The Kootenay Rocky mountains are well known for fly fishing, rafting, hiking, bird watching, kayaking, golfing, camping and mountain biking.
 Home to the “Powder Highway” the Kootenay Rockies is a world-renowned skiing and snowboarding destination in winter.
 Cool little mountain towns, full of charm and character are found throughout the area.
 This corner of the Canadian Rocky Mountains is made for you if you enjoy mountain life and outdoor activities.

-Places To See In The Rocky Mountains
+Popular Places In The East Kootenay The Rocky Mountains

 Revelstoke is a getaway to serious mountains.
 It was an important point on the Canadian Pacific transcontinental railroad that first linked eastern and western Canada.
 You will find lots of history here.
 It is worth more than just a coffee break when driving on Hwy 1.